-Have you ever found a stock that has gone through the roof and thought “If only I had found that stock before it took off!”?
+Have you ever found a stock that has gone through the roof and wondered “if only I'd found out about that stock before it took off!” to yourself?
 We've all been there, some of us more often than we'd like!

-That is the exact problem that the StockCharts Scan Engine solves.
-The Scan Engine will allow you to sift through thousands of stocks to spot these golden opportunities that you have been missing.
-This makes it one of the most powerful tools available to you on StockCharts.
+This is the exact problem that the StockCharts Scan Engine solves.
+The Scan Engine will allow you to sift through thousands of stocks to spot these golden opportunities that you've been missing, which makes it one of the most powerful tools available to you on StockCharts.
 Taking the time to learn how to use the Scan Engine effectively may be one of the most profitable decisions you will ever make.

-The Scan Engine takes a vast amount of price data and applies filtering criteria that you provide to select only those stocks that you are interested in.
+The Scan Engine takes a vast amount of price data and applies your filtering criteria to select only those stocks that you are interested in.
 Those results can then be displayed in a number of different formats for further analysis.
 The following illustration presents an overview of the various components of the scanning process:

-Our Scan Engine contains 3000 daily data points (roughly 12 years) for each of the 50,000+ different stocks, indices, and mutual funds that we track.
+Our Scan Engine contains 3000 daily data points (roughly 12 years) for each of the 50,000+ different stocks, indices and mutual funds that we track.
 This price data can be used to calculate values for several different technical indicators.
-Note: scans using indicators that require more than 12 years of data will lose accuracy.
+(Note that scans using indicators that require more than 12 years of data will lose accuracy.)

 StockCharts Extra and Pro members can create and run their own custom technical scans with whatever technical criteria they want.
 We provide two different workbenches for creating custom technical scans - our Standard Scan Workbench and our Advanced Scan Workbench.
 Both workbenches are designed to help you quickly and easily construct custom scans by selecting pre-created scan clauses and adding them to your scan.